0xmicrosoft15/sui-defi-valuefy/README.md

 - By developing a collection of DEFI contracts, including a lending pool, a vault, and staking, the project aims to provide the foundation for a robust DEFI ecosystem on Sui.
 This not only benefits existing developers and users but also attracts new participants to the Sui network, increasing its adoption and expanding its use cases.

 ### Technoligies used
-- Move Languag
+- Move Language
 - Sui Blockchain
-.

 ## Setup